cardano-foundation/CIPs/CIP-0054/README.md

 ### Acceptance Criteria

-- [ ] Identify at least 1 pair of wallets, minting services, CLIs, or software utilities from separate vendors which:
+- [ ] Identify at least 1 pair of wallets, minting services, CLIs, or software utilities from separate providers which:
   - [ ] create NFTs according to this proposed standard
   - [ ] render NFTs according to this proposed standard